Don’t take it out on others. Own it.

 I imagine we can all think of times when we’ve fallen victim to this, don’t you?

-It’s not hard to imagine how we then get into cycles of conflict with partners, family, friends, neighbours and colleagues – all because of a boss we cannot challenge.
+We’ve all done it sometimes and it’s usually the case that we realise what we’ve done, explain and apologise.
+It’s not hard to imagine how, should this happen on too regular a basis, we then get into cycles of conflict with partners, family, friends, neighbours and colleagues – all because of a boss we cannot challenge.

 When you bin displacement and own your emotions you begin to establish control